 There are several different types of character meal service, including:

 - Buffet – There are many items located in a central location in the restaurant.
 You walk up to the central location yourself to retrieve your food.

 - Family-style service. – Platter-based food, servers bring a heaping platter to your table from a set menu.
 You don’t get to choose the items on the platter, but you can get more of anything you are particularly fond of at no additional cost.

-- Menu-based – Like a traditional restaurant, where you choose what you want to eat from a menu, or a hybrid where some courses (appetizers or dessert) are pre-selected and your entree is chosen from a menu.
+- Menu-based – Like a prix-fixe menu at a traditional restaurant.
+You choose what you want to eat from a menu, or some courses (appetizers or desserts) are pre-selected and your entree is chosen from a menu.

 The style of service can have a large impact on your enjoyment of the meal.
 Some families prefer buffets because finicky children can see what the food options are, thus increasing the chance that food will actually be consumed.
 Other families dislike buffets because there is a constant “up and down” feel to the meal as family members go back and forth to the food line.
 Buffets are particularly challenging for single parents of small children.